The Strapateer Hall Of Fame

 Havana 1959, Magnum photographer Burt Glinn

-Photojournalist Lee Lockwood with Castro Havana 1964
+Photojournalist Lee Lockwood with Castro in Havana 1964

 Life magazine photographer, Paul Schutzer